10 Horse Facilities in Florida to Visit

 Horse World Riding Stables, just south of Orlando in the Walt Disney World Resort area, offers 3 levels of guided trail rides, depending on your riding experience.
 If you’re tempted by the idea of a good horse beneath you, a blue sky above, and hundreds of acres to explore on horseback, check them out.
 This family-owned and -operated facility is geared toward healthy fun and a love for land and nature.

 8. Crescent J Ranch

 Florida Eco-Safaris, at Forever Florida and the Crescent J Ranch, presents 4,700 acres of pristine Florida wilderness and a working cattle ranch.
 Forever Florida offers an overnight ride (ride all day, camp at night).
 Camping is available if you want to stay.

 If you have a yen to experience the natural charm of North Florida, I’d suggest the Spirit of the Suwannee Music Park.
 With 20-plus miles of trails to ride, much of it along the banks of the historic Suwannee River, it makes for a great family outing.
 The park offers cabins, camping, concerts and events, as well as hiking, canoeing, and even miniature golf.

 Grand Cypress Equestrian Center offers countless options to guests interested in combining top riding instruction, a luxurious and relaxing getaway, and superb fine dining.
 They’ll personally design your equestrian vacation for your needs and level of equestrian expertise.

 Want to horseback ride on the beach?
 It's awesome!
-Check out these Sunshine State destinations where you can get some sand in your boots.
+There are plenty of Sunshine State destinations where you can get some sand in your boots.